openquoll/react-mug/README.md

 ## <span id="6f5a8fd">Easy tests</span>

-All actions can be easily tested in functional style.
+Actions and ops can be easily tested in functional style.

-For regular actions, the utility `pure` can help expose their internal pure functions:
+For actions, the utility `pure` can help expose their internal pure functions:

 ```tsx
 import { pure } from 'react-mug';